sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

 ### Delete unnecessary sensitive information
 #### Data Lifecycle Management and Records Management

-**Has the organization deployed Microsoft Purview Records Management to oversee high-value items in adherence to business, legal, or regulatory record-keeping obligations, ensuring comprehensive management of records within its framework?**
+**Has the organization deployed Microsoft Purview Records Management to oversee high-value items in adherence to business, legal, or regulatory record-keeping obligations, ensuring comprehensive management of records within its framework?** (Score Legacy)

   - **Legacy:** The organization has not adopted Microsoft Purview Records Management, leading to potential gaps in effective record-keeping and compliance with business, legal, or regulatory obligations.
 This absence of a structured records management solution results in inefficiencies and risks associated with the handling of high-value records, potentially exposing the organization to compliance failures and operational challenges.
       - Indicators: